 - and creative activities

-led by ASU classics and archaeology faculty and designed to spark interest in the continued study of Classics after high school.
+Led by ASU classics and archaeology faculty and designed to spark interest in the continued study of Classics after high school.

-The Fall Forum in Classics is co-sponsored by the Archaeological Institute of America's Central Arizona Society’s outreach program to K-12 students, Apples + Archaeology, and by School of International Letters and Cultures undergraduate classics club, Solis Diaboli.
+The Fall Forum in Classics is co-sponsored by the Archaeological Institute of America's Central Arizona Society’s outreach program to K-12 students, Apples + Archaeology, and by the School of International Letters and Cultures undergraduate classics club, Solis Diaboli.